Camilla Gray: Early life

-Camilla Gray was born in Hampstead, London, in 1936, the daughter of Basil Gray, keeper of Oriental art at the British Museum, and the calligraphy expert Nicolete Gray.
+Camilla Gray was born in Hampstead, London, in 1936, the daughter of Basil Gray, keeper of Oriental art at the British Museum, and the scholar of art and lettering Nicolete Gray.
 She had two sisters Cecilia and Sophy and two brothers Edmund and Marius.
 The family lived at the museum.
 She was the granddaughter of the poet Laurence Binyon.
 She received her basic education at the Convent of the Sacred Heart in Hammersmith, London, and remained a committed Catholic throughout her life.
 According to Abbott Gleason's father, Basil Gray did not approve of higher education for girls and so she did not attend university, instead, being very determined, she had gone to live in Cambridge for several years and attended the lectures at the university there and got to know the professors.
 She was already studying Russian modernism but did not visit the country until 1955 when she went as a ballet student.
 She also trained as a Russian interpreter.